 and Lenin talks about the Marxist sources

-that have precisely these three elements that we talked about: philosophy. politics and economics.
+that have precisely these three elements that we talked about: philosophy, politics, and economics.

 I highly recommend reading it, it is a very small and very enlightening text.

-Remembering that Lenin did not have access to all of Marx's texts, andwhich we have access today.
+Remembering that Lenin did not have access to all of Marx's texts, which we have access to today.

-So, there isare texts that isare missing, simply because he did not have access to them.
+So, there are texts that are missing, simply because he did not have access to them.

 Next.
 There are two together here, look: